Belonger status: St Helena

+A person who is exempt from Entry Permit requirements is not necessarily exempt from permission to work requirements.
+Generally, dependants of St Helenians are exempt from permission to work requirements but dependants of migrants are not and must apply for permission to work under one of the work based categories.

-In the Turks and Caicos Islands
+Turks and Caicos Islands

 There are two main ways through which a person acquires Turks and Caicos Islander Status.

 As of right (through birth or descent)

 There are three ways through which a person acquires TCI Status as of right.